lauthiamkok/js-unit-test/jasmine/amd-karma-fixture/README.md

 1. Install node.js.

 2. Install Karma.
-Note you must install it **globally** so that it can be accessed by any project.
+Note that you must install it **globally** so that it can be accessed by any project.

     `$ npm install -g karma`